Todochris/CheatSheets/Programming/Bash CheatSheet.md

 | ip -c route | show the routing table of the server
 | nmcli device show | show the network devices of the server
 | curl https://ipinfo.io | show the public ip address behind a router
+| du -sh ./* ./.* | show the size of all files and directories in the current directory

+**advaced commands**

+`sudo du -xh -d 1 /directory1 /directory2 | sort -h` : sorts by size all the folders in directory1 and directory2

 ## User environment variables